Fellowship

 Enquiries

-ACHSM is pleased to accept applications for the Fellowship Program via the prescribed form.
+Applications will be opened for the 2025 Fellowship Program in late November 2024.
 Please direct any enquiries to the Chief Examiner or the Fellowship Program Manager by phoning 02 8753 5111 or emailing fellowship@achsm.org.au.

 Cost of Fellowship candidature

-1. The cost of the Fellowship Program is $1995 (and this includes Full registration, Congress Registration, and the Fellows Dinner.
+1. The cost of the 2025 Fellowship Program will be confirmed (and this includes Full registration, Congress Registration, and the Fellows Dinner.
 Note that Congress Registration includes the full Congress program, all social events such as the Welcome Reception and Congress Dinner, and the Fellows-only Dinner).

 2. If you cancel or withdraw, the refund policy is set out below: